Things to Do in Lhasa in March

 Best Activities in March

-Potala Palace Dawn Photography Tours
+Potala Palace Dawn Photography Sessions

-Traditional Tibetan Medicine Workshops
+Traditional Tibetan Medicine and Culture Workshops

 March Events & Festivals